-Food Allergies Begin with Eczema-Atopic Dermatitis: Look at the two pictures below.
+Yes, Food Allergies Begin with Eczema-Atopic Dermatitis.
+Look at the two pictures below.
 First, on the left, you have a baby with healthy skin.
 Plenty of food everywhere.
 Healthy skin reduces the chance of creating a life-long food allergy.
 Second, on the right, you see a baby with a facial rash.
 Food contact or skincare containing allergens like tree nuts (shea butter) cause allergies to eating tree nuts a year later.
 Putting common allergens, like shea nut oil, and surfactants on your skin can be the reason we become allergic to food.
-Because of this, Ceela offers surfactant free skincare, the only of its kind.
+Because of this, Ceela offers allergen and surfactant free skincare, the only of its kind.

 - Sodium Lauryl Sulfate; The European Union recommends avoiding all Sodium Laurel Sulfate in skincare.
 SLS Causes Eczema.
 Unfortunately, many companies use SLS in skincare.

 - Methylparaben, Propylparaben, Butylparaben are all allergens and pregnant moms should avoid these as they can accumulate in your baby.

 - Phenoxyethanol; A well known allergen and brain toxin, nursing mothers should avoid this at all cost.

 - Benzyl Alcohol; A well known allergen used primarily in paint thinners.

 - Non-Vegan Glycerin made from pooled animals including pig.

 - Mineral Oil (a well known petroleum product)

 Finally, please note that we believe the National Eczema Association cannot be trusted.
 This organization recommends Cetaphil and Cerave.
 We have already described Cetaphil's problems and the fact that Cerave contains a tree nut, almond.
 Above all else, the AAAAI.org cautions against putting common food allergens on eczema or atopic dermatitis.